James Hinchcliffe: A1 Grand Prix

-He then joined A1 Team Canada in A1 Grand Prix.
-He finished eighth in the sprint race and thirteenth in the feature in his first race at Zandvoort, then had a stunning weekend in Brno.
+Hinchcliffe then joined A1 Team Canada in A1 Grand Prix.
+He finished eighth in the sprint race and thirteenth in the feature race at Zandvoort, then had a stunning weekend in Brno.
 He scored second in the sprint race at the Czech round and led the feature for the majority of the race, but clashed with eventual winner Alex Yoong which dropped him down to fifth.

-He raced next at the Beijing round, finishing fourth in the sprint race and tenth in the feature race – which he could have won but for a team pitstop strategy error – and then returned after two races out at the New Zealand round, where he finished sixth in both races.
+He raced next at the Beijing round, finishing fourth in the sprint race and tenth in the feature race – which he could have won, but for an error in the team pitstop strategy – and then returned after two races out at the New Zealand round, where he finished sixth in both races.

 Hinchcliffe once again raced in the Champ Car Atlantic Series in 2007, this time with the Sierra Sierra team.
 He finished fourth in points without a win.
-During the season he was also a guest commentator on the international feed for Champ Car races.
-He returned to Forsythe Racing for the 2008 Atlantic Championship season, again finishing fourth in points but this time capturing a win in the second race of the season at Mazda Raceway Laguna Seca.
+During that season, he was also a guest commentator on the international feed for Champ Car races.
+He returned to Forsythe Racing for the 2008 Atlantic Championship season, again finishing fourth in points, but this time capturing a win in the second race of the season at Mazda Raceway Laguna Seca.

 Firestone Indy Lights Series

-For the 2009 season, he competed in Indy Lights for Sam Schmidt Motorsports in their No. 7 car.
+For the 2009 season, Hinchcliffe competed in Indy Lights for Sam Schmidt Motorsports in their No. 7 car.
 Hinchcliffe finished fourth in points without a win or pole position.
-In the 2010 season, he signed on with the less historically successful Team Moore Racing in their No. 2 entry.
-Hinchcliffe captured three wins and five more podium finishes on his way to second in the championship behind French rookie Jean-Karl Vernay who was driving the Schmidt No. 7 car.
+In the 2010 season, he signed on with Team Moore Racing in their No. 2 entry.
+Hinchcliffe captured three wins and five more podium finishes on his way to placing second in the championship behind French rookie Jean-Karl Vernay who was driving the Schmidt No. 7 car.

-He also served as the driver analyst for the Indianapolis Motor Speedway Radio Network for the 2010 Indianapolis 500 as regular driver analyst Davey Hamilton was competing in the race.
+Hinchcliffe also served as the driver analyst for the Indianapolis Motor Speedway Radio Network for the 2010 Indianapolis 500 as regular driver analyst Davey Hamilton was competing in the race.